Powerlearnproject/se-assignment-day-2-git-and-github-PhilipNduati254/README.md

 Tracking Changes:
 Commit: A snapshot of your project at a specific point in time.
 Each commit has a unique identifier and includes a message describing the changes.
-Repository: A database that stores all the commits and the complete history of changes1.
+Repository: A database that stores all the commits and the complete history of changes.
 Branching and Merging:
 Branch: A parallel version of the repository.
 You can create a branch to work on a new feature without affecting the main codebase.
 Merge: Combining changes from different branches into one.
 This is essential for integrating new features or bug fixes.